 The TC Electronic Shaker (link to check the price on Amazon) is a great example of a vibrato pedal.

 The TC Electronic Shaker is featured in My New Microphone’s Top 8 Best Vibrato Pedals For Guitar & Bass.

 For more information on vibrato pedals, check out the following My New Microphone articles:

 • What Are Vibrato Guitar Effects Pedals & How Do They Work?

 • Complete Guide To The Vibrato Audio Modulation Effect?

 Can you use guitar effects pedals for bass?
 Effects pedals are often designed for guitar but will universally work with bass guitar as well so long as the connection is correct (typically a 1/4″ patch cable).
-Some pedals may have difficulty tracking the lower octave of the bass guitar but all pedals can work with bass guitar.
+Some pedals may have difficulty tracking the lower octave of the bass guitar, but all pedals can work with bass guitar.

 Related article: Do Guitar Effects Pedals Work With Bass Guitar?

 Where do fuzz pedals go in a pedal chain?
 Fuzz pedals typically work best at the very beginning of the pedal chain because they fundamentally alter the waveform of the guitar signal.
-Not only do fuzz pedals affect clean guitar/bass signals better than modulated/time-varied signal but the pedals after the fuzz (modulation and time-based effects) will sounds better as well with fuzz before them (rather than after).
+Not only do fuzz pedals affect clean guitar/bass signals better than modulated/time-varied signals, but the pedals after the fuzz (modulation and time-based effects) will sound better as well with fuzz before them (rather than after).